Playful Organizer, Lover of Life

 Chelsea enjoys playing metaphorical dress-up, trying on many hats.
 Being an organizer draws on many different skill sets, and allows them* to explore their growing edge.
 They delight in dancing, singing and breathing in the earth after a hard rain, or a drenching of sunshine on pine needles.
 They hope to create spaces that feel safer to show up just as we are, without artifice.
 A joyful body is not one without sadness and pain, but one that is filled with love.
 How do we allow ourselves to love and be loved ?
 How do we create safer spaces for a diversity of needs ?
 What if our houses were built like playgrounds ?
 What if we had universal health care ?
 How does it feel to say YES to life ?
 Chelsea is more filled with questions than answers, and looks forward to dancing, discussing, dreaming and living them in community.

 Chelsea brings together explorations in meditation, contact improv dance, Authentic Movement, yoga, bodywork, women's circles, community building, event organizing, grief and trauma, singing & sounding to help create vibrant, held space for connection and movement.
-She lives with her five-year-old son in Belfast, by the sea.
+They live with their six-year-old son in Belfast, by the sea.

 * They is a gender-neutral pronoun.
 If you are unused to they being used as a gender-neutral personal pronoun, it may be helpful to think about how the word "you" can be singular or plural, and the distinction is made through the context of its use.
 The singular of "you" used to be "thou" ... the evolution of language, culture, and expression continues ...